Zistack/Satisfactory-Optimizer/README.md

 ### "output_items": {"Item": Real, ...} (optional)

 The format of this field is the same as for "input_items".
-By default, the output quantities of all items are left unconstrained (or set to "unlimited").
-Because of the minimization of power consumption, that means that the output factory plan won't produce anything unless it has to (unless you enable a power generation recipe, at which point it will try to plan a power plant with the available resources).

 By default, the factory planner assumes that no item may be output by the factory.
 Setting a nonzero value here tells the factory planner that it should plan a factory that produces that item in the specified quantity.

 Setting the special value "unlimited" here tells the planner that the resource may be output in any quantity.
+This is necessary for items which are provided as inputs but for which the entire supply is not expected to be used.
-This is useful for things like byproducts for factories with fixed outputs, or for outputs which you intend to maximize using optimization goals.
+This is additionally useful for things like byproducts for factories with fixed outputs, or for outputs which you intend to maximize using optimization goals.
 Not taking care to ensure that a factory can output (by)products can easily result in a factory plan which is either infeasible (in the case of a requested fixed output rate), or empty (in the case of output product maximization).

 ### "overclocking": {"Recipe OR Group": ...} (optional)